ESTATE PLANNING: Working Closely With Your Attorney And CPA. Supporting You In Your Meetings With Them.

 You should choose someone you trust and who understands your wishes as your agent.
 You should also name an alternate agent if the primary one is unavailable or unwilling to act.

 To make a valid power of attorney in Washington State, you must sign it before a notary public or two witnesses unrelated to you or your agent.

 What Is a Living Trust

-Here’s an overview of Eric’s approach to estate planning and how he works with your attorney and CPA:
+Here’s an overview of our approach to estate planning and how we work with your attorney and CPA:

 Because the large federal estate tax exemption will disappear in 2025, there is a need to consider your estate plan now.